probot/probot/docs/serverless-deployment.md

 > These environment variables will need to be pass through to your FaaS solution.
 Each solution is different, please consult their documentation on how to use variables in the deployed environment.

+Choosing a FaaS provider is mostly dependent on developer preference.
+Each Probot plugin interacts in a similar fashion, but the plugins implementation is dealing with different requests and responses specific to the provider.
+If you do not have a preference for a provider, choose the solution you have the most familiarity with.

 ### AWS Lambda

 AWS Lambda is an event-driven, serverless computing platform provided by Amazon as a part of the Amazon Web Services.
 AWS Lamba additionally manages the computing resources required for the code and adjusts those resources in conjunction with incoming events.